way5/laravel-weatherapi/README.md

 # Laravel-Weather Package
-Laravel package for weather and geo info based on WeatherAPI (JSON RestAPI only)
+Laravel package for weather and geo info based on WeatherAPI

+> [!IMPORTANT]
+> Laravel-Weather supports `JSON RestAPI only`.

 ## Installation
 The package can be installed via Composer: